Xelate1976/wfa-pay-BE/README.md

 tripped in production, treat it as a real bug worth investigating immediately, not a fluke to retry past — it means the itemized breakdown and the actual verified total have diverged.

+### Per-outlet tax override resolution — the exact order that matters
+`resolveTaxSettingsForOutlet(outletId)` is the single source of truth for what GST/service charge a guest is actually charged.
+Resolution
+order: **outlet's own override fields (if any) win, anything not explicitly overridden falls through to the chain's setting, and the chain falls through to `DEFAULT_TAX_SETTINGS` if nothing's configured at all.** An override is a *partial* object — only the fields present on it apply; a merchant enabling "Custom settings" for an outlet in the dashboard always writes the **complete** five-field object (`gstEnabled`, `gstRate`, `gstMode`, `serviceChargeEnabled`, `serviceChargeRate`), not a diff, so once an outlet has an override it stops following *future* chain-level changes for those fields until the merchant explicitly reverts it to "Use chain default" (which deletes that outlet's entry from `wfa-tax-overrides` entirely).

+### Modifier selections are validated, priced, AND recorded
+`computeVerifiedSubtotal()` does three things with a cart line's modifier selections, not just the first two it used to: (1) validates each selected option id actually belongs to that menu item's `modifierGroup`, (2) sums each option's real `priceDelta` (never trusting a client-sent price), and (3) **keeps the resolved selections** — `modifiers: [{id, label, priceDelta}, ...]` (one entry per unit chosen — "3x Malbec" is three separate entries) plus a pre-grouped `modifierSummary` string ("Malbec ×3, Cabernet ×5") — on the object it returns.
+That object is what gets saved to the order in Firestore, sent to Airwallex as the line-item name, and used in WhatsApp/Telegram/email notification text.
+Before this existed, a modifier selection was priced correctly but then discarded — the saved order only ever showed the base item name, and Reports had nothing to show for which wine was actually poured.

 ### Secrets — Google Secret Manager, not plain env vars
 `AIRWALLEX_CLIENT_ID`, `AIRWALLEX_API_KEY`, `AIRWALLEX_WEBHOOK_SECRET`,